Schedule monitoring jobs - Amazon SageMaker

 Schedule monitoring jobs

-Amazon SageMaker Model Monitor provides you the ability to monitor the data collected from your real-time endpoints on a continuous schedule or from your batch transform jobs on a specific schedule.
-You can create a monitoring schedule with the CreateMonitoringSchedule API with a predefined periodic interval.
-For example, every x hours (x can range from 1 to 23).
+Amazon SageMaker Model Monitor provides you the ability to monitor the data collected from your real-time endpoints.
+You can monitor your data on a recurring schedule, or you can monitor it one time, immediately.
+You can create a monitoring schedule with the CreateMonitoringSchedule API.

 # copy over the training dataset to Amazon S3 (if you already have it in Amazon S3, you could reuse it) baseline_prefix = prefix + '/baselining' baseline_data_prefix = baseline_prefix + '/data' baseline_results_prefix = baseline_prefix + '/results' baseline_data_uri = 's3://{}/{}'.format(bucket,baseline_data_prefix) baseline_results_uri = 's3://{}/{}'.format(bucket, baseline_results_prefix) print('Baseline data uri: {}'.format(baseline_data_uri)) print('Baseline results uri: {}'.format(baseline_results_uri))